 Non-coaxial fiber optic system: to bring light to the tip of the endoscope.

 A microprocessor camera at the tip of the endoscope – Coaxial optical fibers from previous scopes that were prone to damage and consequent loss of image quality have now been replaced.

-Air / water channel : to clean the lens with the water and the air channel to dry the lens and inflate the esophagus and stomach during the operation to avoid collapsing the pathway and improve vision in the procedure.
+Air/water channel: clean the lens with the water and the air channel to dry the lens and inflate the esophagus and stomach during the operation to avoid collapsing the pathway and improve vision during the procedure.

 Control Handle – This houses the controls.

 Umbilical cords: which connect to the light source and video processor to supply the endoscope with suction and pressure of air and water for (suction and irrigation process) and light to transmit on the body to deliver the video signal to the processor to display the live image on the monitor.

 - Light source.

 - Electrosurgical unit.